Sorting in Networks: Adversity and Structure: Model

 \paragraph{Stability}

 We define network stability using the concept of coalitional moves.
-A coalition $\coalition$ is \emph{blocking} a network $\network$ with net-transfers $\transfernetwork$ if there is a feasible coalitional move from network $\network$ to network $\networkalt$ with $\transfernetworkalt$ where all members in $\coalition$ have higher net-payoff after the move.
+A coalition $t $ is \emph{blocking} a network $\mu $ with net-transfers $\tau $ if there is a feasible coalitional move from network $\mu $ to network $\tilde{\mu} $ with $\tilde{\tau} $ where all members in $t $ have higher net-payoff after the move.

 We employ two concepts of stability.
 The first is \emph{strong stability}: this is satisfied for a network if there exist transfers such that no coalition (of any size) may have a feasible move which is profitable for all its members.
-The second concept, \textit{pairwise (Nash) stability}, is similar but has weaker requirements: it holds when there exist transfers such that no coalitions of at most two agents may block.
-The sets of stable networks are denoted respectively $\networkset^{\strongstability}$ and $\networkset^{\pairwisestability}$.
+The second concept, \textit{pairwise (Nash) stability},\footnote{This also known as bilateral stability, cf. \cite{goyal_structural_2007}} is similar but has weaker requirements: it holds when there exist transfers such that no coalitions of at most two agents may block.
+The sets of stable networks are denoted respectively $M ^{s-stb }$ and $M ^{p-stb }$.
 A discussion of the stability concepts and its relation to the literature is found in Section \ref{sec:discussion}.

-Our pairwise definition of stability is stricter than that of \textcite{jackson_strategic_1996}.
-However, the stricter requirement is to allow for substitution of links (simultaneous deletion and formation) which is a standard requirement in the matching literature.
+Our pairwise definition of stability is stricter than that of \cite{jackson_strategic_1996}.
+However, the stricter requirement is to allow for substitution of links (simultaneous deletion and formation) which is a standard requirement in the matching literature.\footnote{For instance, pairwise stability coupled with and \cite{becker_theory_1973}'s condition for sorting, i.e. supermodularity, would not imply that sorting be the unique pairwise stable outcome in the marriage market as in \cite{becker_theory_1973}.}

 A noteworthy feature is that strongly stability implies pairwise stability; thus any condition valid for pairwise stability also applies to strong stability.
 In addition without network externalities every pairwise stable network is also strongly stable, see Lemma \ref{claim:auxiliary:equivalence:strong:pairwisetype}.
 Note also that any strongly stable network requires efficiency (coalition of all agents can implement any network).
 Thus we can employ efficiency to derive structure in strongly stable networks.